DarthXerox/Minesweeper/README.md

 # Minesweeper
-My take on minesweeper in C++, this is just the base game, AI is not finished yet
+My take on minesweeper in C++ using the SFML library.
+This is just the base game, self-solving program is not finished yet.
-Completely my work, except for the graphics, I'm using the SFML library.
+Completely my work, except for the textures.

 To play, first install smfl graphics library (unix based OS necessary):
 https://www.sfml-dev.org/tutorials/2.5/start-linux.php